 - 1 avocado cut in half stone removed, peeled then sliced

-Cajun spice mix
+Cajun spice mix:

-- Mix the salt, black pepper, garlic powder, onion powder, paprika, cayenne pepper, dried thyme and dried oregano in bowl to make your Cajun spice mix.
+- Mix the salt, black pepper, garlic powder, onion powder, paprika, cayenne pepper, dried thyme and dried oregano in a bowl to make your Cajun spice mix.